-It is generally believed that diagnosing Heyde's syndrome should be based on a triad of AS, refractory GIB, and associated angiodysplasia or AVWS.
-Meanwhile, other diseases that can cause GIB such as tumors, primary digestive, hematological or autoimmune diseases, and drug-induced effects should be ruled out.
+It is generally believed that the diagnosis of Heyde's syndrome should be based on a triad of AS, refractory GIB, and associated angiodysplasia or AVWS.
+Additionally, other primary diseases that can cause GIB should be excluded, such as tumours; primary digestive, haematological or autoimmune diseases; and the side effects of drugs.

-As for angiodysplasia, locating the culprit lesion can be challenging.
-Despite the rapid development of endoscopic diagnostic technologies including capsule endoscopy for a decade, 35% of cases of angiodysplasia were undiagnosed(3).
-Although the gold standard diagnostic method is mesenteric arteriography, the mean rate of localization of the bleeding site is 40% since many cases of bleeding angiodysplasia are intermittent which will decrease its sensitivity on detection(7).
-Our patient's angiodysplasia was confirmed by histological examination through exploratory laparotomy.
-Nevertheless, it was not able to be observed via mesentericography several years later.
-It might be primarily attributed to both the primary suspicious lesion in the gut had been surgically removed or restricted by thalidomide, and the patient was non-bleeding when receiving inspection.
+For angiodysplasia, locating the culprit lesion can be challenging.
+Despite the rapid development of endoscopic diagnostic technologies, including double balloon enteroscopy, in the past decade, 35% of angiodysplasia cases have gone undiagnosed(3).
+Although the gold standard diagnostic method is mesenteric arteriography, the average localization rate of the bleeding site is 40% since many cases of bleeding angiodysplasia only intermittently bleed, which decreases its sensitivity for detection(7).
+The angiodysplasia in our patient was confirmed by histological examination through local enterectomy, but angiodysplasia was not observed via mesentericography several years later.
+This might be primarily attributed to the fact that the observable suspicious lesions in the gut had been surgically removed or were restricted by thalidomide, and the patient was stable when she underwent mesentericography.

-Given the complicated mechanisms and imperfect accuracy or availability of relevant diagnostic methods, we should not simply exclude Heyde's syndrome in practice merely due to lack of evidence of bleeding angiodysplasia or AVWS.
-It is worth paying attention to considering Heyde's syndrome as an exclusionary diagnosis and the feasibility of aortic valve replacement as a diagnostic therapy. （Fig. 2）
+Given the complicated mechanisms, imperfect accuracy, and lack of available relevant diagnostic methods, we should not simply exclude Heyde's syndrome in practice merely due to a lack of evidence for the presence of bleeding angiodysplasia or AVWS.
+Notably, we should consider both Heyde's syndrome as an exclusionary diagnosis and the feasibility of aortic valve replacement as a diagnostic therapy.

-Endoscopic therapies are often ineffective, whereas exploratory laparotomy could be a bridging therapy to aortic valve replacement for patients with continuous enterorrhagia or major or life-threatening hemorrhage.
-Even though it remains about 30% of bleeding recrudescence due to angiodysplasia diffusing throughout the digestive tract(11).
-Our patient underwent segmental enterectomy as severe bleeding and temporarily alleviated after regular administration of thalidomide that the angiogenesis inhibitor.
+Endoscopic therapies are often ineffective, whereas local enterectomy could be a bridging therapy for aortic valve replacement in patients with continuous enterorrhagia or major or life-threatening haemorrhage; nevertheless, the bleeding recurrence rate after intestinal resection is approximately 30%, which is mainly due to angiodysplasia that cannot be cured locally(11).
+Our patient underwent segmental enterectomy for severe bleeding, which was temporarily alleviated with regular administration of the angiogenesis inhibitor thalidomide.